 Darke fought in the French & Indian War as a young man and may have been at Braddock’s defeat in 1755.
 He raised one of the first companies for the 8th Virginia in 1776 and was promoted from captain to major in 1777 shortly before his capture at Germantown.
 That was followed by three years in British captivity.
 He was promoted to lieutenant colonel while in enemy hands.
 He was exchanged late in 1780 and returned home just before Lord Cornwallis invaded Virginia.
-Darke helped General Daniel Morgan recruit a militia army in the lower Shenandoah Valley and was present for the victory at Yorktown.
+Darke helped General Daniel Morgan recruit a force of 18-month Continentals in the lower Shenandoah Valley and was present for the victory at Yorktown.

 Those who survived, however, made it out alive because Lt.
 Colonel Darke led one last desperate charge through the Indian line, opening a hole through which the panicking soldiers could flee.
 Darke himself was wounded in the leg.
 His son, Captain Joseph Darke, was shot in the head and would die after a month of “unparalleled suffering.”
 Colonel Darke returned home just in time to witness the death of another of his three sons.
 (Darke’s last surviving son died five years later, leaving the hero with no one to carry on his name—something that bothered him greatly.)

-An 8th Virginia soldier like Captain George Slaughter might have seen the Revolution as one chapter in a six-decade fight with the Indians for control of Kentucky and Ohio.
+An 8th Virginia soldier like Captain George Slaughter might have seen the Revolution as just one chapter in a six-decade fight with the Indians for control of Kentucky and Ohio.
 The territories were the scenes of nearly constant bloodshed from the defeat of General Edward Braddock in 1755 to the defeat of Shawnee chief Tecumseh in 1813.
-Slaughter and his comrades suffered from no moral anguish when it came to killing Indians.
-In 1781 he wrote Virginia Governor Thomas Jefferson from Kentucky, “The Savages have been very troublesome this Spring; almost every other day we have accounts of some one being either kill’d or Captured; upwards of 40 Men, Women and Children have fallen a prey to them within the County of Jefferson in the course of 2 Months past and we have not had the satisfaction of getting but one of there Scalps.”
+After more than two decades of intermittent barbarity, Slaughter and his comrades suffered from no moral anguish when it came to killing Indians.

-A year later, in 1775, Slaughter recruited one of the first companies for the famous Culpeper Minutemen.
+After the campaign ended, Slaughter explored Kentucky for a while and planted corn—perhaps to lay claim to some land.
+A year later, in 1775, he may have helped recruit one of the first companies for the famous Culpeper Minutemen.
 The minute battalions were replaced in 1776 by additional full-time regular regiments, including the 8th Virginia.
-Slaughter recruited a company in Culpeper County, including an unknown number of former minutemen.
-Slaughter remained with the regiment through Charleston and Brandywine and was then promoted to major of the 12th Virginia just before the Battle of Germantown.
+Slaughter recruited a company in Culpeper County.
+He remained with the regiment through Charleston and Brandywine and was then promoted to major of the 12th Virginia just before the Battle of Germantown.

-At Valley Forge, in December of 1777, he learned that his family in Culpeper had lost their house in a fire.
+At Valley Forge, in December of 1777, he learned that his family had lost their house in a fire.
 That, and a smallpox epidemic (against which he, but not his family, had been inoculated), prompted him to request a furlough from General Washington.
-When the furlough was turned down, he resigned his commission on December 23 and headed home.
+The furlough was turned down.
+He resigned his commission on December 23 and headed home to Culpeper.
 On February 1, he contritely wrote to Washington begging to be reinstated.
 “If my reenstation can take place with propriety,” he wrote, “it will afford me great satisfaction; if not, I hope I can Acquiesce without murmuring.”
 The request was denied.

 Things improved for Slaughter and his neighbors from there.
 This can be seen in a letter his old 8th Virginia commander Colonel Abraham Bowman (who moved to Kentucky in 1779) sent home on October 10, 1784.
 Bowman wrote to a brother that "General Clark has laid off a town on the other side of the Ohio, opposite the falls, at the mouth of Silver creek, and is building a saw and grist mill there."
 This was Clarksville, in Clark County, Indiana.
 The same year, Slaughter was elected to the Virginia legislature.
 In 1792 Kentucky became its own state.

 is researching the history of the Revolutionary War's 8th Virginia Regiment.
-Its ten companies formed on the frontier, from the Cumberland Gap to Pittsburgh.
+Its ten companies formed near the frontier, from the Cumberland Gap to Pittsburgh.

-© 2015-2018 Gabriel Neville
+© 2015-2022 Gabriel Neville